imr-framework/mrf/CONTRIBUTING.md

 **Documenting source code**

 Please add a top-level description of code functionality in each script.
-In addition, document every class and method in your source code.
+In addition, document all inputs and outputs and add a line of description for each input and output.

 ## Reporting Issues
 Please report issues in Github Issues, following the given format for either "Bug Report" or "Feature Request".